27 Email Pet Peeves That Tick People Off and Make Email Overload Worse!

 Dirty email messages.
 These are those messages you receive loaded with those darn carets (>>>), or pages and pages of email addresses that weren’t protected using a blind copy feature.
 Is it too much to ask for the sender to clean dirty emails before sending it?
 Would you send a letter out on your company stationery like that?
 You can get rid of carets by pasting the message into Word and using the Find and Replace feature to find a caret and replace all of them with nothing.
 You can get rid of all the email addresses just by deleting.
 Clean it up, then send it.

 Subject lines that don’t match the message.
 Don’t pull up an old message, hit Reply, and send me a message that has nothing to do with the previous one.
-Suppose you sent an email message two months ago that said, “The monthly meeting has been cancelled.”
+Imagine sending an email message you sent two months ago that read, “The monthly meeting has been cancelled.”
 You pulled up that old message because the email addresses were already in it.
 But this time, you wanted to let everyone know that coffee and donuts would be served at this month’s meeting.
 At the very least, change the subject line!

 Closely related to this one is people who’ll send you a message, then they call you or come by your desk asking if you received it!
 Paleeze!